Is it safe to travel to Mexico? Your helpful health and safety guide

 While all-inclusive beachside resorts are extremely popular among those tourists who travel to Mexico from the U.S., many destinations — such as Mexico City — are situated at high altitudes.
 This can lead to altitude sickness for those who are not used to traveling at high altitudes.

-Tips on how to avoid altitude sickness – and how to spot it – include:
+Tips on how to avoid and spot altitude sickness include:

 • Wherever possible, ascend gradually to help give your body time to adjust to the lower oxygen levels experienced at higher altitudes.